 Alyssa Razook Wan is a Tax, Trust and Estates attorney with a concentration in international taxation, who handles a variety of domestic and international matters for high-net-worth individuals and families, such as structuring and preparing sophisticated estate plans and trust agreements, structuring investment in and transfer of U.S. real property by non-residents, pre-immigration planning and estate planning involving multinational families and investments.
 She also assists clients who have recently relocated to Florida in establishing their homestead and estate plans under Florida law.

 Alyssa works closely with clients to form private foundations and public charities to accomplish their long-term charitable and family planning objectives, and has developed a special expertise in assisting clients to carry out their charitable goals by supporting non-U.S. foundations.

 Alyssa obtained her Master of Law degree in Taxation, at the University of Miami School of Law, her Juris Doctor degree, cum laude, from Washington University in St. Louis School of Law, and her Bachelor of Science degree in Industrial & Labor Relations from Cornell University.

 Professional Associations and Memberships

-- The Florida Bar, Tax Law Section and Young Lawyers Division
+- Tax Law Section

-- Co-Author wtih Richard Razook, "FATCA Alert," Fowler White Burnett, P.A.
+- Co-Author with Richard Razook, "FATCA Alert," Fowler White Burnett, P.A.
 Legal Alert, October 17, 2014.
 Re-published by FATCA News, October 21, 2014.